-I've structured my after-tax investments to be more low-risk through structured notes, and my pre-tax investments in my rollover IRA, SEP IRA, and Solo 401k to be more high risk.
+I've structured my after-tax investments to be more low-risk through structured notes and index funds.
+My pre-tax investments are in my rollover IRA, SEP IRA, and Solo 401k to be more high risk.
 Given my pre-tax investments can't be touched until 59.5 without penalty, I find it easier to take more risks with such funds.

 My investments are solely a mixture of equity and fixed income to keep things as simple and straightforward as possible.
-My main goal is to come up with an appropriate asset allocation for my age and risk-tolerance, and let the investments perform as they may without much active management.
+My main goal is to come up with an appropriate asset allocation for my age and risk-tolerance.
+Then I let the investments perform as they may without much active management.

-You find out that you need $1 million more for working capital a year later, but you don't want to dilute yourself and existing shareholders by raising a Series B round.
+You find out that you need $1 million more for working capital a year later.
+But you don't want to dilute yourself and existing shareholders by raising a Series B round.
 This is where venture debt comes in.

 A nimble venture debt fund will come in and lend short-term money (usually 1-3 years per investment) into private equity sponsor-backed companies at interest rates of perhaps 12-15%.
 Furthermore, the venture debt fund can sometimes negotiate warrants (a right to buy stock) for further upside potential.

 You might be thinking what CEO in their right mind would be willing to pay 12-15% interest a year and offer warrants.
 All you've got to do is think about the alternatives for a high-risk, money-losing startup.

 Large banks don't have the resources, the patience, or the expertise to invest in such startups.
 Neither do smaller boutique banks or credit unions.

 A bank like Silicon Valley Bank, which is deeply entrenched in the tech community, can provide lines of credit at perhaps a slightly cheaper rate.
 Smaller banks also take greater risk, lending to entrepreneurs that may not have steady cash flow.